 - Open Calendar and go to File > New Calendar Subscription.

-- Paste (command-P) the URL link that you copied from your Plan to Eat account.
+- Paste the Planner feed URL you copied from your Plan to Eat account and press Subscribe.

 Installing the feed on your iPhone or iPad